flashashen/no-YOU-talk-to-the-hand/README.md

 # no,*YOU* talk to the hand!

-Access all your corporate stuff and web stuff at the same time without thinking
+Access all your corporate stuff and web stuff at the same time without fuss

 **You want this if you're being worn out by:**
 - Seeing the 'talk to the hand' page from the corporate web proxy/filter